kaylagordon/number-guesser-refactor/README.md

 - [ ] Style and syntax meets the criteria of the [Turing HTML Style Guide](https://github.com/turingschool-examples/html).

 ### CSS Rubric
-#### 4:
+* **4:**

-- [ ] CSS is DRY, utilizing classes/rules to cut down on repetitive styles.
+  - CSS is DRY, utilizing classes/rules to cut down on repetitive styles.
-- [ ] Microinteractions such as hover states and animations have been thoughtfully added to improve the user experience.
+  - Microinteractions such as hover states and animations have been thoughtfully added to improve the user experience.
-- [ ] Design is responsive across small, medium and large breakpoints.
+  - Design is responsive across small, medium and large breakpoints.

-#### 3:
+* **3:**

-- [ ] CSS includes several examples of using a class to apply a styling rule block to multiple elements.
+  - CSS includes several examples of using a class to apply a styling rule block to multiple elements.
-- [ ] The design of the page is cohesive and ensures an intuitive user experience.
+  - The design of the page is cohesive and ensures an intuitive user experience.
 Any user could navigate the application without any guidance from the developer.

-#### 2:
+* **2:**

-- [ ] Developer makes attempts to write DRY CSS by having at least 1 example of using a class to apply a styling rule block to multiple elements.
+  - Developer makes attempts to write DRY CSS by having at least 1 example of using a class to apply a styling rule block to multiple elements.
-- [ ] There is no use of the `!important` tag.
+  - There is no use of the `!important` tag.
 One exception may be for a `.hidden` class.
-- [ ] The design of the page does not match the overall layout provided in the comp.
+  - The design of the page does not match the overall layout provided in the comp.

-#### 1:
+* **1:**

-- [ ] Style and syntax meets the criteria of the [Turing CSS Style Guide](https://github.com/turingschool-examples/css).
+  - Style and syntax meets the criteria of the [Turing JS Style Guide](https://github.com/turingschool-examples/css).

 ### Original Comp:
 ![comp](https://user-images.githubusercontent.com/51416773/98495576-af36a000-21fc-11eb-946d-bf00c6efd940.png)